W-OK-E/foundation_model/README.md

-# ELiTNet

-Source code for our paper "ATTENTION IN A LITTLE NETWORK IS ALL YOU NEED TO GO GREEN", accepted in ISBI 2023.
+# Foundation Model for Medical Imaging

+This repository contains code and configurations for training a foundation model across multiple medical imaging datasets.
+Currently, it is being trained on:

+- **IDRID** (Diabetic Retinopathy)
+- **US-Nerve Segmentation** (Ultrasound Nerve Images)

+The goal is to build a multi-modal,multi-task and maybe a multi-resolution model using a shared architecture (EliteNet), with considerations for varying input sizes and dataset characteristics.

 ## Preparing Datasets

-The dataset must be organized in a specific structure for the model to correctly load images and masks during training, validation, and testing.
+SO far the dataset must be organized in a specific structure for the model to correctly load images and masks during training, validation, and testing, we hope to maintain the same uniform structure as we expand to different datasets and more modalities

 ### Expected Folder Structure
 ```